Even with the easing of restrictions on traditional incandescent bulbs, LED lights will continue to dominate in the marketplace.

 Haitz’s Law says “Every decade, the amount of light generated by LEDs increases by a factor of 20, and the cost per lumen falls by a factor of 10.”
 Although this trend leveled off several years ago, engineers will likely continue to produce advances in this area well into the future.

-Though Roland Haitz passed on in August 2019, his research and development remains a benchmark for the LED industry.
+Though Roland Haitz passed on in August 2019, his research and development remain a benchmark for the LED industry.

 Smart Devices Connected to Lighting